Reference material for community organizations

 Role of the CRA

-A CRA coordinator is available to guide you and is your point of contact to help you access:
+CVITP officers are available to guide and support you and are your point of contact for any matters related to the CVITP.

 Tax software

-The CRA provides free UFile CVITP tax preparation software for volunteers.
-Each year when the current version is available (usually in late January), approved organizations will receive an email containing activation keys and instructions on How to set up the software.
+The CRA provides free access to UFile CVITP tax preparation software.
+Each year when the newest version is available (usually in late January), approved organizations receive an email containing activation keys and instructions on How to set up the software and start a new file.

 UFile CVITP software is available on USB flash drives for those without Internet access.
-If you require a USB flash drive or need software for previous years, contact your CRA coordinator.
+If you require a USB flash drive or need prior year versions of the software, contact your CVITP officer.

-For more information on the UFile CVITP software, including frequently asked questions, links to UFile and EFILE guides as well as other online help, refer to UFile CVITP or consult the UFile overview section of the CVITP learning guide.
+For more information on the UFile CVITP software, refer to the UFile overview section of the CVITP learning guide.

 Laptop donation program